guettli/programming-guidelines/README.md

 If you look at V1 in detail you get to a list of steps:

 -   S1: get up
--   S2: make bed
+-   S2: make the bed
 -   S3: wash yourself
--   S4: put on clothings
+-   S4: get dressed
 -   S5: eat
--   S6: take bike and ride to work
+-   S6: take the bike and ride to work

 I think the first letter (V, S) helps if you are brainstorming.